Felicia Chester

-Felicia Chester (born March 24, 1988) is a basketball player who most recently played for the Chicago Sky of the Women's National Basketball Association.
+Felicia Chester (born March 24, 1988) is an American basketball player who most recently played for the Chicago Sky of the Women's National Basketball Association.

 Professional career

 Chester was selected in the second round of the 2011 WNBA draft (14th overall) by the Minnesota Lynx.
 She was then traded to Atlanta.
 She was waived before the season, but New York signed her on July 4, 2011.